Skip to main content

 Delayed scoliosis surgery brace

 Your or your child’s spinal surgery may be delayed or canceled for various reasons.
-Our scoliosis brace can help by stopping the curve getting worse, balancing posture and reducing any back pain while you wait for surgery.
+Our scoliosis brace can help by supporting posture and comfort, and may help reduce the risk of progression while you wait for surgery (with medical oversight).

 If clinical needs demand, we can also manufacture bespoke braces rapidly at our Kingston upon Thames clinic with our same-day scoliosis brace service.